TOAST-DOCS/Network-DNSPLUS/en/api-guide.md

 ### Create GSLB

-- Creates GSLB and pool connection settings
+- Creates GSLB and pool connection settings.
 - For **routing rule**, you can select FAILOVER, RANDOM, or GEOLOCATION as a load balancing method for GSLB domain.
     - FAILOVER: Performs routing based on the priorities of connected pools.
 	- RANDOM: Performs routing by randomly selecting an available pool among connected pools.